What is Equine Assisted Psychotherapy (EAP)?

 Where are your services located?

-The initial mental health assessment before starting equine services is provided in office at 352 Pollasky Avenue #201 Clovis, CA 93612.
-Office sessions are also available on an as-needed basis and are an option when weather is too severe for an equine session to take place.
+The initial mental health assessment before starting equine services is provided in office at 555 4th Street Suite 1 Clovis, CA 93612.
+Office sessions are available on an as-needed basis for equine clients as an option when weather is too severe for an equine session to take place.